 In May of 1981– when I was 13 years old – I was one of many in Ely, Nevada who witnessed the crash of an RF-4 Phantom (BuNo 153101) which sadly took the lives of it's pilot and radar intercept officer.
 We were in school, late on a Friday morning –the period just before lunch – when out through the classroom windows, we saw an F4-Phantom flying very low over the school and out over the town where it attracted a lot of attention.
 Indeed, it was awe-inspiring to see an aircraft like this at such close range!
-Unfortunately, the spectacle became a horrifying scene when the jet did an acrobatic maneuver – a corkscrew roll– followed by a brief pause, as it appeared to hover over the distant hills just before gravity asserted itself and took the aircraft nose down behind the ridge and exploded!
+Unfortunately, the spectacle became a horrifying scene when the jet did an acrobatic maneuver – an aileron roll– over the distant hills and quickly bulleted nose down behind the ridge and exploded!
 The school erupted into commotion as students and faculty were shocked by what had just happened.
 The principal got on the intercom to calm us all down, "As you are all aware we just witnessed a tragedy.
 There is nothing we can do about it.
 The authorities and emergency crews will do what they can.
 For now remain calm."

 During our lunch break we could still see smoke and flames emerging from behind the distant hills that adjoin Squaw Peak (a mountain range that overlooks Ely and the Steptoe Valley).
 As would be expected, when the military arrived, the public was kept away from the area while they did their investigation of the crash and to clean up the wreckage.